CNN correspondent describes moment of Dubai explosion - Local News 8

 By Caroline Faraj, Eleni Giokos and Tamara Qiblawi, CNN

-An explosion inside a container on a ship docked at Dubai’s Jebel Ali port late Wednesday caused a large fire and was felt across the city, authorities said.
+An explosion on a container ship docked at Dubai’s Jebel Ali port late Wednesday caused a large fire and was felt across the city, authorities said.

-There were no reported deaths or injuries and the fire is under control, authorities said.
-“A fire has been reported to have broken out in a container within a ship anchored in Jebel Ali Port.
-A Dubai Civil Defense team is working to put out the blaze,” Dubai Media Office said in a tweet on their official account.
+There were no reported deaths or injuries and the fire was brought under control, authorities said.
+The Comoros Islands-owned ship was docked at the port when the blast occurred in a container holding cleaning products, according to Dubai’s Civil Defense chief Rashed Al Matroush.

-The Dubai Media Office posted a video of firefighters putting out the blaze at the port.
+The Dubai Media Office posted a video of firefighters putting out the blaze at the port amid smoldering wreckage as plumes of smoke billowed through the air.

 Several CNN personnel in Dubai said they heard and felt the explosion, which caused buildings to shake, as far away as 15 kilometers away from the port.
 Social media video showed a large ball of fire burst from the port area lighting up the night sky.